andreabenini/backfiretv/README.md

 resumed, no rooting required.

 ### Features
+- **Autosetup on boot**.
+Always start your custom launcher on boot, it doesn't matter if it was previously disabled from remote (or black listed).
+The daemon takes care of substituting default launcher with yours (linux layer approach).
 - **Custom Launcher**.
 Automatically replaces the default Amazon launcher with the lean and clean [Wolf Launcher](https://www.google.com/search?q=wolf+launcher).
 - **Ad-Free Experience:**.
 Blocks annoying ads and sponsored content for a cleaner interface.